Inferara/inferara.com/content/en/blog/logic-in-computer-science-conspectus.md

 - We apply a rule to a formula - this gives us another formula which we know to be true.
 - We keep applying rules until we reach the desired result.

-The tricky part is knowing which rules to apply in which order - figuring that out can be quite an entertaining puzzle.
+>The tricky part is knowing which rules to apply in which order - figuring that out can be quite an entertaining puzzle.
+{.note}

 Each rule is listed like this:
 $$
 \frac{\text{What you have}}{\text{What you can infer}}(\text{Rule name})
 $$